 College football fans are no strangers to blowouts.
-Just look at the 2016 season: Missouri pummeled Delaware State, 79-0; Michigan smothered Rutgers, 78-0; Miami slugged Florida A&M, 70-3.
+A few years ago, Missouri pummeled Delaware State, 79-0; Michigan smothered Rutgers, 78-0; Miami slugged Florida A&M, 70-3.
 But those games sound like gentle drubbings compared to the lopsided 1916 skirmish between Georgia Tech and Cumberland University, which ended 222-0.

 If that score sounds spiteful, it was.
 Georgia Tech’s coach, John Heisman—for whom the coveted trophy is named—was reportedly bent on revenge.
 A year earlier, during the spring of 1915, Cumberland’s baseball club had recruited a handful of semi-professional ballplayers from Nashville and disguised them as college athletes.
 Boasting a lineup stacked with pros, the little Tennessee college creamed Georgia Tech’s ball club, 22-0.